k2view-academy/K2View-Academy/articles/09_translations/06_mtables_overview.md

 ### How Can I Use an MTable?

-An MTable can be used when a flow or a Web Service needs to look up the data, either by the given key(s) or without them, randomly.
+An MTable can be used when a flow or a Web Service needs to look up data either by the given key/s or without it/them, randomly.

 * To use an MTable in a flow:
   * Invoke an MTable Actor, providing it with the MTable name and a map of keys and their values.
 Each key can receive one value.